National and local planning policy

 Why is planning policy important?

-The English and Welsh planning systems are plan-led, which means that the process of managing the development and use of land centres around policies set out in development plans, with planning applications being determined in accordance with those plans, unless material considerations indicate otherwise.
+The English and Welsh planning systems are plan-led, which means that the process of managing the development and use of land centres around policies set out in the development plan, with planning applications being determined in accordance with the development plan, unless material considerations indicate otherwise.
 See Practice Note: Determining planning applications—priority of the development plan.
-Planning policy in development plans:
+Planning policy in the development plan:

 1. determines the type and location of development in an area